Josephsohn

 Arrow Icon Back to What's On

-Josephsohn’s sculptures focus on the human figure in its many guises as well as numerous interpretations of the head.
+Josephsohn’s sculptures focus on the figure in its many guises – standing, sitting, and reclining, as well as numerous interpretations of the human head.
 But Josephsohn is not endeavouring to capture any sense of likeness.
 Rather he is searching for something deeper, something enduring almost permanent.
 Many of his works evoke art from classical societies, including the Moai sculptures on Easter Island and medieval Romanesque sculptures.

-Josephsohn begins his process using plaster and plasterboard, materials he is known to prefer.
+Josephsohn begins his process using plaster which he finds perfect for the simplicity and spontaneity it provides.
 Plaster allows a freedom to add, subtract and edit his work repeatedly.
-This process is evident in the works – the movements and gestures of the artists’ hands remain.
-Around this time he had overseen the process of casting his favourite works into brass for longevity.
+This process is evident in the works – the movements and gestures of the artists’ hands remain and the organic qualities of plaster referencing Josephsohn’s hand in the making.
+Latterly many of his works have been reimagined in brass at the Kesselhaus Josephsohn complex, home to an exhibition space, archive and foundry.

 Discover More